Asheq/public-notes/markdown-cheat-sheet.md

 * [x] Completed task
 * [ ] Uncompleted task

-*Note:* Task lists are not supported in core Markdown spec but are supported in Github Flavored Markdown
+*Note:* Task lists are not supported in core Markdown spec but are supported in GitHub Flavored Markdown

 ## Table